sudeepkatakol/AnalysisLSTM/README.md

 * More often than not the update gate and the forget gate are negatively correlated.
 * Cell states change drastically towards the end of a word.
-* States stay almost the same and/or uniformly across a word.
+* States stay almost the same and/or change uniformly across a word.
 <br/>

 <img src="Result1.png"